-Many challenges on construction sites can be traced to incomplete information and/or lack of communication.
-Real-time updates solve both.
+Many challenges on construction sites can be traced back to incomplete information and a lack of effective communication.

-Cloud GIS enables teams to add data, update plans, and manage tasks in real-time: bridging the information and communication gap.
+Mobile GIS allows teams to add data, update plans, and manage tasks in real-time: bridging the information and communication gap.

-Real time updates help all project stakeholders - field teams, PMs, owners, and executives - to quickly understand a project's status: enabling effective communication, better decision making, and more efficient project management.
+This capability helps all project stakeholders - field teams, project managers, owners, and executives - quickly understand a project's status, enabling effective communication, better decision making, and more efficient project management.

 Connect field and office teams

-Connecting work that happens in different locations can be difficult.
+Connecting work that occurs in different locations can be a challenging task.

-With point solutions and desktop GIS, teams can't connect until they are physically in the same place.
-This throttles data transfer, hampers communication, and creates project-slowing information bottlenecks.
+In the past, point solutions and desktop GIS required teams physically be in the same space to connect.
+This approach restricts data transfer, hampers communication, and creates information bottlenecks that slow projects down.

-Cloud GIS solves this issue by allowing field and office to interact with the same map-based view at the same time.
+However, Mobile GIS has solved this issue by enabling field and office teams to interact with the same map-based view simultaneously.

-Office teams can create and instantly share site maps layered with aerial imagery, topography, and blueprints.
-Simultaneously, field teams can add photos, make annotations, track stockpile volume, and create as-builts - which can be viewed by the office in real-time.
+This technology allows teams in the office to create and instantly share maps of their project layered with aerial imagery, topography, and blueprints.
+Teams in the field can use mobile devices to add photos, make annotations, track stockpile volumes, and create as-builts, allowing the office to visualize progress in real time.

-Connecting field and office ensures everyone has the information they need when they need it.
-This reduces rework and redundant data entry, while increasing the chance of on-time, on-budget project
+By connecting field and office, everyone has access to the information they need, when they need it.
+This reduces redundant data entry, minimizes the risk of rework, and increases the likelihood of an on-time, on-budget project.

-Having a single repository for project data has significant benefits.
-For example, teams can create as-builts as they work, streamlining future pay apps.
+This unified data management has several benefits.
+For example, teams can create as-builts while working, which streamlines future pay apps.

 Considering the scale of most construction projects, a discrepancy in and of itself isn't surprising.
 However, when dollar amounts reach hundreds of thousands, or even millions, contractors want to be sure they're paid appropriately and owners must keep an eye on the bottom line.

-A single source of project truth has the potential to eliminate the problem completely.
+A single source of project truth has the potential to eliminate this problem altogether.

-Contractors can use documentation tools such as layered drone surveys, task management, or volumetric measurements to document work in real-time.
-Owners can check in as little or often as they like, tracking progress as it occurs.
+Contractors can use documentation tools like layered drone surveys, task management, or volumetric measurements to document work in real-time.
+Owners can monitor progress as it happens, tracking the project status as frequently as they want.

-By now, the benefits of using cloud GIS in construction should be clear.
+By now, the benefits of using Mobile GIS in construction should be clear.
 But how exactly can you start to apply this type of software?

 Below, we move beyond the theoretical, covering a few every day applications: surveying, drone integration, and accurate as-built documentation.